amiuhle/kasisto/README.md

 Kasisto is a Point of Sale software to receive payments in [Monero](https://getmonero.org/).
 Example use cases include bars, cafes, restaurants and shops...
 Any place with an internet connection basically.

 To be fast (confirmation within seconds), Kasisto will accept unconfirmed transactions.
-Combined with the current transaction fees of around $0.25, the targeted payment amounts should be between around $10 and $100.
+Combined with the current transaction fees of around $0.25, the targeted payment amounts should be between $10 and $100.
 I don't know how likely it is that a transaction will not get mined, so every seller will have to find their own pain barrier.
 Similarly, buyers will have to find their own personal lower limit in regards to current transaction fees.

 Prices will be shown in XMR and any fiat currencies supported by some exchange rate APIs, but there will be no automatic XMR to fiat conversion.
 Who would sell XMR, right?
 This is for the keepers and crypto enthusiasts: you will need to have a little server with `monerod` and `monero-wallet-rpc` (accessing a view-only wallet) running.